JyothyVariyampat/Benchmark-ML-and-DL-Models-for-Small-Molecule-Immunity-Target-Bioactivity-Prediction./README.md

   The influence of dataset chemical space diversity was further assessed by analysing t-distributed Stochastic Neighbor Embedding (t-SNE) projections.
 To optimize predictive performance, Ensemble Learning techniques incorporating Logical AND, Logical OR, and Majority Voting approaches are used to refine the precision-recall trade-off for early-stage screening applications.
 To enhance transparency, a Concept Whitening regularizer is integrated into the GCN model, aligning learned features with known molecular descriptors.

+## 💻 Environment

+This project was developed and tested in the following environment:

+- Python 3.10
+- Google Colab

 ## Dataset